junior-jl/learning-python/object-oriented-programming/notes.md

 square = Square(4)
-# this code will not generate an error since abastract methods have been
+# this code will not generate an error since abstract methods have been
 # defined in the child class, Square
 ```